kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

     Memory *RequestToLimitRatioPolicy `json:"memory,omitempty"`
 }

-// RequestToLimitRatio defines the request-to-limit ratio policy for CPU and memory resources.
+// RequestToLimitRatioPolicy defines the request-to-limit policy for a resource.
 // +union
-// +kubebuilder:validation:XValidation:rule="(self.type == 'Factor') == has(self.factor)",message="factor is required when type is Factor and forbidden otherwise"
+// +kubebuilder:validation:XValidation:rule="(self.type == 'Percentage') == has(self.percentage)",message="percentage is required when type is Percentage and forbidden otherwise"
 // +kubebuilder:validation:XValidation:rule="(self.type == 'Quantity') == has(self.quantity)",message="quantity is required when type is Quantity and forbidden otherwise"
 type RequestToLimitRatioPolicy struct {
     // Type specifies the type of request-to-limit ratio policy to apply.